 What you can do to Put Feet First

-Do you want to get involved in our Putting Feet First campaign this year and help us raise awareness of diabetes-related amputations?
-Join our campaign and:
+Do you want to get involved in our Putting Feet First campaign and help us raise awareness of diabetes-related amputations?
+Join our campaign.

 Share your story